civol/HDLRuby/tuto/tutorial_sw.md

 end
 ```

-You can simulate it again, and you should obtain exactly the same result.
+You can simulate it again, and you should obtain the same result.
 However, if you try to access `res` or `val` outside the main loop, then an error will be raised.

 #### Now about `sfor`